This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 From the lush green landscape of the hill country where tea pickers decorate the landscape to the postcard perfect and nearly empty beaches along the south coast.
 Loud, noisy and dusty cities compete with tranquil hilltop counterparts rich in history.
-The magical land of Sri Lanka is one just waiting to be discovered.
-My top recommendation?
-Do it now.
+The magical land of Sri Lanka is one just waiting to be discovered, and the secret is already out that this is one of the best islands to visit.

 Wildlife all around